0

 Purchased by the Gospel

 Are any of these characteristics part of who you are?
 If so, there is a more significant issue besides lack of exercise, overeating, or poor food choices.
-In most cases with overweight people, it is a soul problem too.
+In most cases with the overweight person, it is a soul problem too.
 Though there are a few people where overweight and obesity struggles can be an organic problem only, it would be unwise to neglect a fuller exploration of the whole person before settling on organic exclusivity.
-Can you see how the deeper issues I listed will feed the temptation to overeat or not exercise?
+Can you see how the deeper issues listed will feed the temptation to overeat or not exercise?
 How aware are you that the gospel speaks specifically to someone struggling with those underlying issues?
-The gospel brings hope and help to the craving or disappointed heart, and with that kind of internal support, the overweight person eventually experiences change on the outside.
+The gospel brings hope and help to the craving or disappointed heart, and with that kind of internal support, the overweight person eventually experiences external transformation.

 • The gospel addresses the source of our problems.

-• The gospel does not allow us to do whatever we want to do.
+• The gospel does not allow us to do whatever we want.

-The gospel teaches how the Lord executed His Son (Isaiah 53:10) on the cross to redeem hopeless and helpless people (Ephesians 2:8-9).
+The gospel teaches how the Lord executed His Son (Isaiah 53:10) on the cross to redeem hopeless and helpless souls (Ephesians 2:8-9).
 Our souls were the most expensive purchase ever made.
-But the gospel goes beyond redemption.
+However, the gospel goes beyond redeeming us.
 After the good Lord regenerated us, He began to abide in us, and we in Him (John 15:4).
-Thus, we can make these four admissions about how the gospel applies to us.
+Thus, we can make these four gospel connections:

 • I am no longer my own.